If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Version Differences

-- Many enemies in the dedicated version emerge from the background and move into the foreground.
-In the conversion kit version, they just simply appear from the edges of the screen.
+- The dedicated version has an amazing effect where many enemies emerge from the background and move into the foreground.
+In the conversion kit version, there's no such effect, as they just simply appear from the edges of the screen.

 - Almost all of the enemy patterns in each version are different.
-The dedicated board's enemy variation is a tad more scarce and enemies frequently appear from the right, while the conversion kit's enemies are a bit more varied in placement and design.
+The dedicated board's enemy variation is a tad more scarce and enemies frequently appear from the right, while the conversion kit's enemies are a bit more varied in placement and sprite work.

 - The conversion kit has a pickup canister that can be shot to obtain powerups.
 These do not appear in the dedicated version, where shooting a row of enemies will net you an upgrade instead.